MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 Windows = [ SupportsAlternateCredentials = true ]
 ```

-This change will expose Windows authentication as an option in the Power BI Desktop authentication experience.
-The **SupportsAlternateCredentials** flag will expose the option to "Connect using alternative credentials".
+This change exposes Windows authentication as an option in the Power BI Desktop authentication experience.
+The **SupportsAlternateCredentials** flag exposes the option to "Connect using alternative credentials".
 After this flag is enabled, you can specify explicit Windows account credentials (username and password).
 You can use this feature to test impersonation by providing your own account credentials.

 ### Single sign-on authentication

 This section outlines options available for implementing single sign-on (SSO) functionality into your certified connector.
-Currently, there is no support for "plug and play" extensibility for SSO.
+Currently, there's no support for "plug and play" extensibility for SSO.
 Enabling SSO would require changes and collaboration both on the Microsoft and data source or connector sides, so reach out to your Microsoft contact prior to starting work.

 #### Microsoft Entra ID SSO